pimoroni/plasma/examples/plasma_stick/README.md

 ## Basic Examples

+These examples will also work on Plasma 2040 and Plasma 2350 (W).

 ### Alternating Blinkies

 [alternating-blinkies.py](alternating-blinkies.py)

-A simple example with two alternating colours, great for festive lights!
+Demonstrates animating two alternating colours, great for festive lights!

 ### Fire

 [fire.py](fire.py)

-A simple 🔥 fire effect example 🤘 (warning, flashy).
+A 🔥 fire effect 🤘 (warning, flashy).
+Uses randomisation to animate the hue and brightness.

 ### Moon